Exclusive interview: Nlyte CMO asserts data centre future is hybrid

 “If you have your special niches, then I believe the smaller colocation providers can focus on special services like high security or high redundancy.
 There's certain niches that I believe many of the organisations out there can service and do better than the big guys, as while they may be proficient at servicing the bulk of the market, there's always those left with unique needs.”

-In terms of advice for those wanting to prepare their data centres for IoT, Gaydos says to look at a multi-tiered strategy that understands what you need access to as fast as possible and what can you wait for.
+In terms of advice for those wanting to prepare their data centers for IoT, Gaydos says to look at a multi-tiered strategy that understands what you need access to as fast as possible and what can you wait for.

 “Use cases drive the world because the use case is the problem that people have, the thing that they want to do.
 Use cases like IoT are very dependent on what are you grabbing, how important is it, how fast do you need it and how often is it changing,” says Gaydos.

-“That will drive whether you're going to have edge servers or central servers, a data centre or whether you want to be with Amazon or Microsoft, for example.
+“That will drive whether you're going to have edge servers or central servers, a data center or whether you want to be with Amazon or Microsoft, for example.
 My advice would be understand the use cases - do that and you will know exactly what you should do from an infrastructure strategy perspective.”

 Gaydos also spoke about Nlyte’s strategy for the future in this ever-changing industry.